Jack and His Comrades: Synopsis

 Jack and comrades resolve next day to return the stolen gold to its owner, and journey to the manor of the Lord of Dunlavin.
 Jack is halted at the door by the crooked porter.
 Jack and the rest know from the thieves' conversation the night before that this porter was in league with the thieves, and complicit in the crime.
 The cockerel makes a sarcastic remark, plainly accusing the porter of giving the thieves free passage through the door to his master's house, and the porter's face turns completely crimson.
 The interchange is witnessed by the Lord of Dunlavin, who, addressing the porter by name (Barney), prods him to answer the charge, and the porter replies "sure I didn't open the door to the six robbers", thus betraying his own familiarity with the perpetrators.

 Jack announces that, no matter, he has arrived with the stolen gold and silver, and requested a supper and lodging after a long ride from Athsalach ('muddy ford').
-The grateful lord declares he would provide them comfort for the rest of their days, appointing Jack as his steward, brought his mother to live near the castle, and eventually married his lordship's daughter.
+The grateful lord declares he would provide them comfort enough to live out their lives, appointing Jack as his steward, brought his mother to live near the castle, and eventually married his lordship's daughter.